Micket/pycourse/lecture1.md

 # Computer session
 * Bring laptops if you need help installing software
 * Practice problems (not obligatory)
-* First assignment will be available on thursday if you want to start early
+* We don't expect you to finish the assignments in only schedules time.

-# Questionnaire
+# Diagnostic questionnaire

 ## You ...
  1. know another Object Oriented programming langauge already